 As part of the annual safety inspections, the Pipeline Safety Section conducts inspections involving integrity management, operator qualification, operations, maintenance, construction, drug and alcohol, and public awareness on the natural gas operators in North Carolina to ensure compliance with the Pipeline Safety Regulations.
 Incident investigations are also conducted as necessary.

-The North Carolina Pipeline Safety Section currently regulates 34 distribution systems, 32 transmission systems, 8 municipal systems, 2 housing authorities, 4 LNG facilities and 4 landfill methane recovery sites.
-During the calendar year 2018, the Pipeline Safety Section had 718 total inspection days.
-Also during the calendar year 2018, nine violations were cited during pipeline safety inspections.
+The North Carolina Pipeline Safety Section currently regulates 40 distribution systems and 49 transmission systems.
+This includes 8 municipal systems, 1 housing authority, 6 LNG facilities and 2 landfill methane recovery sites.
+During the calendar year 2021, the Pipeline Safety Section had 909 total inspection days.
+Also, during the calendar year 2021 seven violations were cited during pipeline safety inspections.